 Eldership is an important issue.
 By highlighting the continued value and contribution of elder social entrepreneurs we intend to increase the personal wellbeing of the individual and strengthen the sector.
 By sharing hard-won wisdom we will make a contribution to the overall sustainability of the sector for social entrepreneurs of all ages.

-Our first responsibility is to offer support to the elders in our own community.
+Our first responsibility is to offer support to the elders in the social innovation community.
 Each elder, who is a member, should feel that they have had their concerns listened to and where possible, acted upon.

-Our second responsibility is to the wider Social Entrepreneur community.
-Wisdom is not something we dump on people from on high but rather it flows from our understanding, our mutual understanding, of what is possible, what pain feels like and what it feels like to alleviate that pain.
-The Elders Council for Social Entrepreneurs network is about genuine wisdom not pomposity.
+Our second responsibility is to the wider social innovation community.
+Wisdom is not something we dump on people from on high but instead it flows from our mutual understanding of what the common challenges of being a social innovator feel like and what can be done to support the individual and organisation through them.
+The Elders Council for Social Entrepreneurs is about genuine insights, not pomposity.

 Taken together, these two responsibilities, will deepen our impact and make individual social entrepreneurs more resilient as they grow older while improving the sustainability of the sector through an increased understanding of exit strategies.